vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 ## Read-only mode

 By default, DashboardView will allow users with appropriate permissions to create KPI Alerts and Scheduled emails.
-If you do not want this, you can set the `isReadonly` prop to `true` (defaults to `false`).
+If you do not want this, you can set the `isReadOnly` prop to `true` (defaults to `false`).
 This will completely disable the [KPI Alerts](#kpi-alerts) and [Scheduled emails](#scheduled-emails) features of DashboardView.

 ## Customizations